gigi3213/github-pages-with-jekyll/index.md

-# ADRIANA RAGGUETT
+title: ADRIANA RAGGUETT
+# Future CIO

-Future CIO who plans to rid the workplace of racism and gender inequality to allow for better provided customer service.
+Plans to rid the workplace of racism and gender inequality to allow for better provided customer service.
 For as we know once the workers are happy, everyone is happy.